-Improv to a Job – achieving self-determination through theatre, is Positive Action Community Theatre’s innovative program that uses improv theatre, sharing circles, and visiting experts to help teens and adults with autism and other developmental disabilities master the skills needed to accomplish their professional goals.
-The program is held on Sunday afternoons.
-This is a theatre troupe project.
+Improv to a Job/Social Skills – achieving self-determination through theatre, is Positive Action Community Theatre’s innovative program that uses improv theatre, sharing circles, and visiting experts to help teens and adults with autism and other developmental disabilities master the skills needed to accomplish their professional goals.
+The workshops also help improve social skills used on the job and in one’s personal life.

 To enroll or for more information